roundpilot/superpowers/README.md

-# Superpowers for Antigravity 2.0
+# Superpowers for Antigravity 2.0, Antigravity IDE and Antigravity CLI

 > \*\*This is a fork of \[obra/superpowers](https://github.com/obra/superpowers) ported to \[Google Antigravity 2.0](https://antigravity.google).\*\*
 >